Culture. Books. Systems.

 Who I Learn From

-Writers, thinkers, and makers whose ideas keep showing up in my work.
+Writers, thinkers, and builders whose ideas keep shaping my work.

 View all influences